This course reviews changes to insurance statutes during Montana's 2019 legislative session.

-Inevitably, customers will be dissatisfied and complain.
+Inevitably, some customers will be dissatisfied and complain.
 Insurance professionals can do the best they can and still complaints will come.
-In this session, we will review how to best handle customer complaints in an ethical manner.
+In this session, we will review a story of a disgruntled customer and how to best handle customer complaints in an ethical manner.

 This is a discussion-based ethics course in which we review current topics facing insurance professionals and examine case studies as a group.